rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 {{< /codecaption >}}

 That `replace` line is used, as the comment suggests, for local testing.
 It's mentioned in the Hugo docs, but without much further info about what it really does.
 Thankfully [this blog post](https://thewebivore.com/using-replace-in-go-mod-to-point-to-your-local-module/) was helpful to get the gist, and I *think* it now works as expected.

+And the "local testing" thing really makes the difference in workflows compared to submodules: I can tweak my shortcodes in their local folder outside the blog repo, and when I save changes, the `hugo server` running in my blog repo automatically picks them up.
+It's almost as if this is the way it's supposed to work in the first place!
+…And what I already had when I still had the shortcodes in my blog rather then external, so… yeah.
+But external though!

 I have now deleted my `themes` directory, ran `git submodule deinit` on both submodules, and *it still works* --- even on netlify!
 So I'm reasonably confident that yes, this modules thing… it might actually work?
 Just like that?